adekolaolat/validation-great-expectation-fabric/README.md

 ![alt text](/images/validation-notification.png)

-- **Bad records are dropped before promoting data to a higher quality layer (Silver/Gold) if any of the checks fail.**
+- **Bad records are dropped before promoting data to a higher quality layer (Silver/Gold) if any of these checks fail.**

   - Tracking ID for any shipment is valid (includes length validation).
   - No Carrier field is blank.